• Skip to main content

 10 Free Things to Do in London

-Angel Castellanos Last Updated: November 10, 2021
+Angel Castellanos Last Updated: April 16, 2025

-Top 10 Free Things to do in London
+Top Free Things To do in London

-You wouldn’t believe it but all public museums in London are free!
-It is crazy if you consider that you’ll pay 15€ to 25€ to see the same level of artwork in Barcelona, Paris, or Rome.
+There are quite a few cool things to do in London that won’t cost you a penny.
+Would you believe that all public museums in London are free?
+They are, and it’s crazy when you consider that you’ll pay up to €25 to see the same level of artwork in Barcelona, Paris, or Rome.
+Here are the top free things to do in London.

 10. The National Portrait Gallery